Most dental services fall into a wide price range. Veneers are no exception.

 However, some dental schools offer faculty and postgraduate clinics.
 Here, you may find a licensed professional you can trust.
 Keep in mind that the discount will be less than if you went with an undergraduate.

-Either way, you may not be able to find a dental school in your area that offers veneer placement to the public.
+Either way, you may not be able to find a dental school near you that offers veneer placement to the public.
 You are more likely to find them at schools that have strong continuing education programs.
 You may also have to contend with a waiting list.

 If you handle risks well, it’s worth looking into.
 But be sure that you make a decision based on trust, not just your wallet.